Future

 Digital Public Infrastructure (DPI), the role of Vishwaguru Bharat offering India Stack and the future Dedollarization...

-The emerging model: "Digital Dedollarization"
+The Role of DPI in "Digital Dedollarization"

 Old Model New Model

-SWIFT, USD, Fedwire
+SWIFT, USD, Fedwire DPI-based payment rails

-| Dollar as intermediary | Direct currency swaps |
+Dollar as intermediary Direct currency swaps

-Western payment processors (Visa, MasterCard) | Sovereign payment systems (UPI, BRICS Pay, mBridge, etc.) |
+Western payment processors (Visa, MasterCard) Sovereign payment systems (UPI, BRICS Pay, mBridge, etc.)

-US-centric financial governance | Multi-polar payment standards |
+US-centric financial governance Multi-polar payment standards

 India's Role in Digital Dedollarization

-• Gradually reduce exposure to USD-based systems.
+• Gradually reduces exposure to USD-based financial systems.

 China India

-• The US recognizes that:
+The US Perspective

 The Big Picture